Understanding Arthritis and the Benefits of Physical Activity

 Balance and agility exercises: help you maintain daily living skills.

 Ask your doctor or physical therapist for guidance about what exercises are best for you.
-Knowing how much and how long you should be exercising is key, but you should also ask about what you should be avoiding as well.
+Knowing how much and how long you should be exercising is key, but above all, ask about the exercises you should avoid.

 The safest and most effective physical activities for adults with OsteoArthritis (OA) of the hip and/or knee are low impact, moderate intensity aerobics – such as: